webwriter-app/webwriter/docs/coreideas.md

 # Core Ideas
 This article summarizes the core technical aspects such as data structures, IO, and so on.
-It is a helpful introduction
+It is a helpful introduction to understand WebWriter before extending it with your own widgets.

 ## Open Explorables
 At the core, Open Explorables are simply HTML documents.
 As such, they follow the standard APIs for everything (`HTMLDocument`), including display (DOM) and serialization (saving as HTML).
 They contain `content`, which is a sequence of zero or more widgets.
 Widgets are provided by packages.